ThePoojaChavan/USPresidentsHeights_EDA_SQL/README.md

-EDA of USPresidents_Heights dataset in SQL (precisely SQL Server flavor)
+EDA of USPresidents_Heights dataset in SQL using SQL Server